nsongkien/full-stack-open/README.md

 # full-stack-open

-my attemp to learn mern stack... for the second time.
+my attemp to learn MERN... for the second time.